 - Sons Archibald Rankin, James Rankin, and William Rankin, executors.
 Witnesses William Beaty, John Woods, John McLanahan.

-Archibald Rankin (1764 – 1845) inherited part of the “old mansion place” in Antrim Township, and he apparently stayed right there until he died.
+Archibald Rankin (1764 – 1845) inherited part of the “old mansion place” in Antrim Township, and he apparently stayed in Franklin County until he died.
 His first appearance in the records was on the 1785 Antrim tax list as a “freeman.”
 He was a head of household in the federal census of Franklin County from 1790 through 1840 (I could not find him in 1830, although he was still alive).
 I haven’t tried to trace his line, although he had a number of children.
 He belonged to the Presbyterian Church of the Upper West Conococheague.
-Church records show that he married Agnes Long on 9 Mar 1790 and that their daughter Fanny died in 1827.
+Church records show that he married Agnes Long on 9 Mar 1790 and that a daughter Fanny died in 1827.
 Church records also say Archibald died 24 Jun 1845 at age 81, indicating he was born about 1764.
-He and Agnes are reportedly buried in the Church Hill Graveyard AKA White Church Cemetery in Mercersburg, Franklin County.
-Findagrave is losing its credibility with lots of unsourced stuff being posted on its sites, making it hard to know what to trust absent a tombstone photo.

 The remaining four sons are FTL exemplars.
-That is because William d.
-1792 left land in Penn’s Valley, Mifflin County, some of it on Spring Creek, to his sons James, William, John and Jeremiah.
-The will suggests that John and Jeremiah would be located close to each other, since they shared a tract; likewise, James and William shared a tract, and should be located near each other for the same reason.
+That is because William’s 1792 will devised land in Penn’s Valley, Mifflin County, some of it on Spring Creek, to his sons James, William, John and Jeremiah.
+The will establishes that John and Jeremiah should be located close to each other, since they shared a tract; likewise, James and William should be located near each other for the same reason.
 Centre County was created in 1803 from Mifflin County, so the two Mifflin County tracts devised by William 1792 are subsequently located in Centre County.
 Spring Creek runs through the middle of Bellefonte, the Centre County seat.

 Jackpot.
 There they are, all four of them in Centre County, paired off geographically just as one would expect.
-The 1810 census for Potter Township in Centre County has on one page James Rankin enumerated two households down from William Rankin.
+One page of the 1810 census for Potter Township in Centre County has James Rankin listed two households down from William Rankin.
 Another page has listings for Jeremiah Rankin and John Rankin.
 All four men are in the age 26 < 45 category, born during 1765 – 1784.
 We know that Jeremiah and John were underage in 1792 when their father wrote his will, so they would have been born after 1771.
 We know that Archibald, an elder brother, was born in 1764.
-Those birth ranges fit like a glove, with further confirmation in later census records.
+So those birth ranges fit like a glove, with further confirmation in later census records.

-There is no reasonable doubt that these four men were sons of William Rankin (Sr.) d.
-1792, Franklin, and Mary Huston Rankin, and grandsons of Adam d.
-1747 and Mary Steele Alexander Rankin.
+There is no reasonable doubt that these four men were sons of William (died 1792 in Franklin) and Mary Huston Rankin, and grandsons of Adam and Mary Steele Alexander Rankin.
 A conventional descendant chart for the Centre County Rankins is under construction.
-It grows every time I search the census records.
-The number of physicians on this family’s tree is incredible.
+It grows every time I search the census records, and the number of physicians on this family’s tree is incredible.
 If you are descended from a Dr. Rankin who lived in Pennsylvania in the mid 1800’s, you might want to look at this line.
-If you are interested in joining the D.A.R., this is an admission ticket, because the D.A.R. has admitted at least two women based on the service of William Rankin d.
-1792, Franklin Co.
-I will post the descendant chart soon, God willing and the creek don’t rise.
-It would help if the heat index here would drop below three digits (Houston, July 2018).
+If you are interested in joining the D.A.R., this is an admission ticket, because the D.A.R. has admitted at least two women based on the service of the William Rankin who died in Franklin County in 1792.
+I will post the descendant chart eventually, God willing and the bayou don’t rise.

 Meanwhile, here is a skeletal ancestor chart for some of the Centre County Rankins.
-It is relevant to the Rankin DNA Project:
+It is relevant to an argument among some Rankin friends of mine.

 2 Jeremiah Rankin, whose only known appearance in primary records was Adam’s 1747 will.
 Died 1760 in Cumberland Co., PA.
 Wife Rhoda Craig.
 Four sons went to Fayette/Woodford Counties, Kentucky.

-On that note, I will close.
-If you want to get into a good knock-down, drag-out fight, go do some searches for family trees that include William Jackson Rankin and William Johnson Rankin.
-You will find S.A.R. charts in support.
-You will find a totally different line than that outlined above, except that both the S.A.R. version and my outline above have at least four William Rankins in a row.
-I hereby proffer my version.
-Expanded descendant chart to come with citations to evidence.
+If you want to get into a good knock-down, drag-out fight, go search for family trees that include William Jackson Rankin and William Johnson Rankin.
+You will find S.A.R. applications in support.
+You will find a totally different line than that outlined above, although it will also go back to Adam and Mary Steele Rankin through a bunch of Rankins named William.
+I hereby proffer my version, above.

 * * * * * * *

-For example, a series of deeds concerning land in Tishomingo Co, MS conclusively proved almost all of the children of Lyddal Bacon Estes and “Nancy” Ann Allen Winn, see article here.
-Only two deeds in colonial Halifax Co., NC identified the common ancestor of several different family lines belonging to Lindsey/Lindsay DNA Group 3.
+For example, a series of deeds concerning land in Tishomingo Co, MS conclusively proved almost all of the children of Lyddal Bacon Estes and “Nancy” Ann Allen Winn.
+See an article about that at this link..

-Henry C. Peden, “Inhabitants of Cecil County, Maryland 1649-1774 (Westminster, MD: Family Line Publications, 1993) at 33.
-Actual hostilities (called “Cresap’s War”) broke out between Maryland and Pennsylvania during the 1730s over competing land claims by the two states; check out this link, which has a great map. https://en.wikipedia.org/wiki/Cresap%27s_War.
+Henry C. Peden, “Inhabitants of Cecil County, Maryland 1649-1774 (Westminster, MD: Family Line Publications, 1993), 33.
+Actual hostilities (called “Cresap’s War”) broke out between Maryland and Pennsylvania during the 1730s over competing land claims by the two states.
+Check out this link, which has a great map. this link, which has a great map..

-Will of James Alexander of New Munster, Cecil Co., MD dated 12 Jul 1717, probate date unknown but before August 1718 when a deed recites some provisions of the will.
-It is recorded in New Castle Co., DE (where John Steele, an executor, resided), but no copy apparently remains in the Cecil County records.
+Will of James Alexander of New Munster, Cecil Co., MD dated 12 Jul 1717, probate date unknown, but before August 1718 when a deed recited some provisions of the will.
+The will is recorded in New Castle Co., DE, where John Steele, an executor, resided.
+There is evidently no copy in the Cecil Co. records.
 I don’t know whether the will is preserved in the PA Archives.
 Floyd Owsley, an administrator of the Alexander Family DNA Project, provided a transcription of the will to me.

 Floyd Owsley, a descendant of the New Munster tract Alexanders, emailed an image of the original document to me.
-It is labeled “No. 111” and is dated 11 Nov.
-1742.
-It appears to be a warrant to survey 100 acres “situate at Conegocheage between the lands of Samuel Owen, James Swaffer, Samuel Brown, and the Blue Mountains.”
+It is labeled “No. 111” and appears to be a warrant to survey 100 acres “situate at Conegocheage between the lands of Samuel Owen, James Swaffer, Samuel Brown, and the Blue Mountains.”

 Virginia Shannon Fendrick, American Revolutionary Soldiers of Franklin County, Pennsylvania(Chambersburg, PA: Historical Works Committee of the Franklin County Chapter of the Daughters of the American Revolution, 1944), citing Pennsylvania Archives 5thSeries, Vol. 6, at 576 and 583.
 “WILLIAM RANKIN of Antrim Twp., appears as a private under Capt.
 James Poe, 1782, and [on] an undated roll.
 He married Mary Huston, daughter of Archibald, as shown by the will of Agnes Huston, widow of Archibald.”